dd9jn/rfc4880bis/crypto-refresh.md

 - If the string-to-key usage octet is zero, then a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).

-The details about storing algorithm-specific secrets above are summarized in {{secret-key-protection-details}}.
+The details about storing algorithm-specific secrets above are summarized in {{secret-key-encryption}}.

 Note that the version 5 packet format adds two count values to help parsing packets with unknown S2K or public key algorithms.